 - Downlink Semi-Persistent Scheduling interval semiPersistSchedIntervalDL and number of configured HARQ processes for Semi-Persistent Scheduling numberOfConfSPS-Processes, if Semi-Persistent Scheduling is enabled for the downlink;

+When Semi-Persistent Scheduling for uplink or downlink is reconfigured by RRC, the corresponding configured grant or configured assignment shall be discarded before the new RRC configuration is enabled.

 When Semi-Persistent Scheduling for uplink or downlink is disabled by RRC, the corresponding configured grant or configured assignment shall be discarded.

 Semi-Persistent Scheduling is supported on the SpCell only.